Submit a great proposal for corporate sponsorship

 An effective global workforce is one that can work together to share knowledge, skills and ideas to achieve organisational goals – and Imperial College Business School facilitates an environment in which professionals around the world can do just that through its MBA programmes.

-Why sponsor an employee to enrol on Imperial’s Weekend MBA?
+Why sponsor an employee to enrol on an Imperial MBA?

 They’ll immediately be able to apply the expert knowledge and skills gained through the programme to your workplace as they continue their careers whilst studying.